JoshMance/computational-physics/README.md

 # computational-physics
-My implementations of concepts from $\emph{Computational  / Physics}$ by Mark Newman.
+My implementations of concepts from Computational Physics by Mark Newman.